rubyireland/rubyireland.github.com/_posts/2011-04-03-the-ruby-ireland-shorts-april-brings.markdown

-_The Ruby Ireland shorts section is compiled from the _[_recent community contributions_](http://bit.ly/ridraft)_ .
+The Ruby Ireland shorts section is compiled from the [recent community contributions](http://bit.ly/ridraft).
 Feel free to add to it for next month and join in the Ruby Ireland community!
-You can discuss any points raised here on the [Ruby Ireland Googlegroup <em](http://groups.google.com/group/ruby_ireland/browse_thread/thread/eed2517314d66e60).
+You can discuss any points raised here on the [Ruby Ireland Googlegroup](http://groups.google.com/group/ruby_ireland/browse_thread/thread/eed2517314d66e60).